goss-org/goss/docs/platform-feature-parity.md

 * `x`    - full supported/tested
 * `w`    - full working/tested, community support
+* `wp-pt` - works partially / partially tested
+  * this is ambiguous; where you see this, check into the test coverage within `integration-tests/goss/{darwin|windows}/{test}.goss.yaml` for more detail.
+It might be that not all features work as on `linux`, it might be that not all features are covered by automated tests.
 * `w-nt` - works no automated tests
+* `ni`   - not implemented / needs implementation
 * `n/a`  - Not applicable for this platform
 * `#585` - Link to bug(s) for implementation, fixing
 * ` `    - (blank) - not yet tried, no data